-- (1) the member dies. - (2) the member resigns by written notice to the charity unless, after the resignation, there would be fewer than two members. - (3) any sum due from the member to the charity is not paid in full within 30 days of it falling due. - (4) the member is removed from membership by a resolution of the trustees that it is in the best interests of the charity that his or her membership is terminated.
-A resolution to remove a member from membership may only be passed if: - (a) annual membership or other fees are unpaid for 30 days after the due date; or - (b) by way of expulsion at the end of a disciplinary procedure for breach of any membership condition or for breach of any disciplinary code of the charity and - (c) the appropriate steps have been taken according to the charity's or The Trust's procedures.
+- (1) The member dies - (2) the member resigns by written notice to the charity unless, after the resignation, there would be fewer than two members; - (3) any sum due from the member to the charity is not paid in full within 8 weeks of it falling due; - (4) the member is removed from membership by a resolution of the trustees that it is in the best interests of the charity that his or her membership is terminated.
+A resolution to remove a member from membership may only be passed if: - (a) annual membership or other fees are unpaid for 8 weeks after the due date; or - (b) by way of expulsion at the end of a disciplinary procedure for breach of any membership condition or for breach of any disciplinary code of the charity and - (c) the appropriate steps have been taken according to the charity's or The Trust's procedures.

-10) General meetings
+10. General meetings

-- (1) The charity must hold a general meeting within twelve months of the date of the adoption of this constitution, unless this constitution replaces an earlier constitution in which case sub-clause (2) applies. - (2) An annual general meeting must be held in each subsequent year and not more than fifteen months may elapse between successive annual general meetings. - (3) Online and hybrid general meetings - (a) A general meeting (whether an annual general meeting or a special general meeting) may be held that allows attendance in person or by suitable electronic means agreed by the trustees in which each participant may communicate with all the other participants either directly or through the Chair.
-Where the trustees determine that a general meeting is to be held by electronic means pursuant to this clause 10 (3)(a), such determination shall be set out in the notice of a general meeting sent to members, together with details of how a member may participate in such a meeting. - (b) Where the committee determines that a general meeting is to be held by electronic means only such determination shall be set out in the notice of a general meeting sent to members, along with an explanation of the exceptional circumstances which require the general meeting to be held by electronic means only. - (c) For the purposes of this clause "exceptional circumstances" means circumstances which in the reasonable opinion of the committee render it impossible to hold an effective general meeting in person or by a combination of meeting in person and through electronic means. - (d) Where a general meeting is to be held in person, the trustees may if they deem it appropriate set out a procedure in the notice of meeting which allows members to attend electronically if they so wish, and in such circumstances both members physically present in person or by proxy and members present by electronic means will count towards the quorum for the relevant meeting. - (e) Where a general meeting is held solely in person members physically present in person or by proxy count towards the quorum of the relevant meeting. - (f) If the meeting is to be held solely by electronic means pursuant to clause 10 (3)(a), the place of the meeting shall be deemed to be the charity's registered office address. - (g) Proceedings at a general meeting held by electronic means pursuant to clause 10(3)(a) or a physical meeting at which procedures are put in place to allow members to attend electronically pursuant to clause 10(3)(a), will not be invalidated due to technical issues which prohibit members from joining such meeting electronically, so long as a sufficient number of members to form a quorum under clause 12(2) is able to join the meeting successfully.
+- (1) The charity must hold a general meeting within twelve months of the date of the adoption of this constitution, unless this constitution replaces an earlier constitution in which case sub-clause (2) applies. - (2) An annual general meeting must be held in each subsequent year and not more than fifteen months may elapse between successive annual general meetings. - (3) Online and hybrid general meetings - (a) A general meeting (whether an annual general meeting or a special general meeting) may be held in person or by suitable electronic means agreed by the trustees in which each participant may communicate with all the other participants.
+Where the trustees determine that a general meeting is to be held by electronic means pursuant to this clause 10 (3)(a), such determination shall be set out in the notice of general meeting sent to members, together with details of how a member may participate in such meeting. - (b) Where the committee determines that a general meeting is to be held by electronic means only such determination shall be set out in the notice of general meeting sent to members, along with an explanation of the exceptional circumstances which require the general meeting to be held by electronic means only.

+- (c) For the purposes of this clause "exceptional circumstances" means circumstances which in the reasonable opinion of the committee render it impossible to hold an effective general meeting in person or by a combination of meeting in person and through electronic means. - (d) Where a general meeting is to be held in person, the trustees may if they deem it appropriate set out a procedure in the notice of meeting which allows members to attend electronically if they so wish, and in such circumstances both members physically present in person and members present by electronic means will be considered present in person and will count towards the quorum for the relevant meeting. - (e) If the meeting is to be held solely by electronic means pursuant to clause 10 (3)(a), the place of the meeting shall be deemed to be the charity's registered office address. - (f) Proceedings at a general meeting held by electronic means pursuant to clause 10(3)(a), or a physical meeting at which procedures are put in place to allow members to attend electronically pursuant to clause 10(3)(a), will not be invalidated due to technical issues which prohibit members from joining such meeting electronically, so long as a sufficient number of members to form a quorum under clause 12(2) is able to join the meeting successfully.